-- An annual mean concentration of 40 $\mu$ g m-3. - A 24-hour mean concentration of 50 μg m-3, with 35 permitted exceedances each year
+- An annual mean concentration of 40 μg m-3. - A 24-hour mean concentration of 50 μg m-3, with 35 permitted exceedances each year

-Results of the assessment in terms of comparisons of the modelled concentrations with the annual mean and 24-hour mean limit values for PM10 have been reported in e-Reporting Data flow G (CDR, 2015).
+Results of the assessment in terms of comparisons of the modelled concentrations with the annual mean and 24-hour mean limit values for PM10 have been reported in e-Reporting Data flow G (CDR, 2016).
+Model results were subsequently updated to incorporate revised emission factors for emissions from road traffic from COPERT 5 (COPERT, 2017) for consistency with the air quality plan for NO2 published in July 2017 (Defra and DfT, 2017). e-Reporting Data flows are due to be resubmitted to reflect this change.
+This report presents the updated model results.